How to Get Water Off Your Pool Cover

 Step four: Turn on the pump

-When you turn on your pump, monitor it to ensure the pool water is properly draining.
+When you turn on your pump, monitor it to ensure the pool water drains appropriately.
 This might seem unnecessary, but it is important because your pump could burn out if the water is not getting drained or there is a blockage in your garden pipe.

 Step five: Remove the pump